Caribbean Festival of Arts: Performing arts

 The festival includes both a cultural opening and closing ceremony.

 Presentations range from elaborate musical productions to comedy, fantasy, ritual, history, folk plays and legend.
-Some of the artists from the first CARIFEST include Conjunto Folklorico Nacionale of Cuba, the Ol'Higue and Baccos of Guyana, Shango dancers from Trinidad, Shac Shac musicians from Dominica.
+Some of the artists from the first CARIFESTA include Conjunto Folklorico Nacionale of Cuba, the Ol'Higue and Baccos of Guyana, Shango dancers from Trinidad, Shac Shac musicians from Dominica.
 Concerts, recitals and musical shows provide folk rhythms, jazz, as well as pop, classics.
 There are Indian tablas, African drums, Caribbean steel pan, piano, violin, flute and guitar.
 Traditional dance reflecting the wide array of diversity in the Caribbean including Javanese dancing, intricate ballet, earthy folk plays, dramatic modern choreography, classical Indian movements, spontaneous improvisations and pop.

 Visual arts

 Exhibitions include sculpture, graphics, paintings, drawings, and photographs.
 Craft demonstrations of ceramics, wood carving, painting and drawing.